Five walks

 ‘this walk captures everything I love about Cambridge – a glorious ‘town and country’ mixture of human and natural history’

-The route: through the fen edge town that became one of the world’s most famous cities’
+The route: ‘through the fen edge town that became one of the world’s most famous cities’

 3.1 miles (5 km) Walking guide time 1.5 hours plus stops

 Known for its location on the River Cam and its nearby Chalk hills, Cambridge is still very much a fen edge city.
 Arriving in Cambridge from the north, along the River Cam, the Trail reaches the distinctive landscape feature of Castle Hill, the site of an early, and highly strategic, settlement that developed to become one of the world’s most iconic cities.
 This walk takes you down from the hill and across the ancient Magdalene Bridge, before winding along the river valley, past several colleges and providing quintessential views of the ‘Backs’.
 After passing through the characteristic ‘fens’ that still survive along the Cam, it finishes at the internationally important Sedgwick Museum of Earth Sciences.
+Guiding you through what is now a mostly hidden landscape, the walk takes you back in time, giving a glimpse into the city’s past and the natural history of the area, from ‘Ice Ages’ to sub-tropical swamps and fenland rivers.
+You will discover how its natural character still filters through, seen in the riverside meadows, the numerous water channels, the subtle changes in the height of the land and even in the building stones used in many of its famous buildings.

 Landscape and Geology